Campus: Columbus, Lima, Marion, Mansfield, Newark

 Upon admission to the university, students can declare a major in English within the College of Arts and Sciences.
 Interested students are encouraged to schedule an appointment with an English undergraduate advisor as early as possible to discuss course requirements, study abroad opportunities and post-graduation career plans.

-Students pursuing an undergraduate degree in English at Ohio State take courses to develop an understanding of important works of American and British literature from the eighth century through the present.
+All students pursuing an English major at Ohio State take three courses to understand the development of American and British Literature.

 - Literature, Film and Popular Culture Studies